CoderDojoGitHub/KhanAcademy-Animation/MentorCode.md

 var eyeposX = bodyposX+205-175;
 var eyeposY = bodyposY+124-126;

 //What the computer should do on each refresh.
 This is a loop!
-What's in the loop?
+//What's in the loop?
 What's outside of the loop? var draw = function() {

 //Make sure to put all the variables before the draw